arbody17/assignment-3/docs/ai-usage-report.md

-# **AI Usage Report – HW2**
+# 🤖 AI Usage Report – Assignment 3

-## **Tools Used**
+## 🛠️ Tools Used
-For Homework 2, I continued using **ChatGPT** as my main AI assistant to further develop and enhance my personal portfolio website.
-This phase focused on implementing more **interactive features**, improving **code structure**, and refining **user experience**.
+For Assignment 3, I used **ChatGPT** as my primary AI assistant to help expand and enhance my personal portfolio website.
+This phase focused on integrating **external APIs**, improving **state management**, implementing **complex logic**, and refining the overall **UI/UX** experience.

-The AI tool helped me build new features including:
+AI supported me in building several key features, including:
-- A **dynamic typing greeting** that loops between motivational sentences.
-- A **personalized name input** that updates greetings instantly and stores data in localStorage.
-- An **email validation system** that checks for proper format and provides domain suggestions such as *@gmail.com* and *@hotmail.com*.
-- A **funny “message sent” popup** that makes the user experience more engaging.
-- A **scroll-to-top arrow** for better navigation.
+- 🐙 **GitHub API integration** to display my latest repositories dynamically
+- 💬 **Random Quote API** with a smart **local fallback system** when the API fails
+- 🔎 **Project filtering & sorting** using dataset attributes and saved user state
+- 🎨 **Improved project card layout**, spacing, and featured-card behavior
+- 🕒 **Visit counter** and **time-on-site timer** using `localStorage`
-- A **dark/light theme toggle** that remembers user preference.
+- 🌗 Enhancements to the theme toggle and persistent user preferences

-Beyond coding, ChatGPT also guided me in refactoring JavaScript to avoid lag, improving animation timing, and writing cleaner and more efficient CSS.
+- 📄 Assistance in writing and structuring documentation files

 ---

-## **Benefits**
+## 🚀 Benefits
-Using AI in this stage provided me with both technical and creative advantages.
+Using AI during this phase boosted both my productivity and understanding of web development concepts.
 It helped me:

-- Understand how to manage **DOM events and animations** efficiently.
+- Learn how to integrate **REST APIs** using `fetch`, `async/await`, and proper error handling
+- Create a **fallback system** to ensure reliability even when external APIs fail
+- Improve my knowledge of **state management** using `localStorage`
-- Learn **modular JavaScript design** by organizing code into reusable functions.
+- Understand how to structure JavaScript into **modular, reusable functions**
-- Master **UI feedback systems** (popups, smooth scrolls, transitions).
-- Implement **data persistence** using localStorage for theme and user information.
-- Enhance the **overall polish and interactivity** of the website with less trial and error.

-Working alongside ChatGPT accelerated my learning curve in web development.
-I now have a stronger grasp of combining HTML, CSS, and JavaScript to create cohesive, responsive, and fun user interfaces.
+- Build cleaner and more responsive layouts using CSS Grid and Flexbox
+- Solve UI spacing and alignment issues more efficiently
+- Strengthen my ability to debug and optimize client-side code

+AI made the development process smoother, but every feature was tested, understood, and customized by me.

 ---

-## **Challenges**
+## ⚠️ Challenges
-While AI support was helpful, it also required careful oversight.
-Some of the suggestions were either **too complex** or caused **performance issues**, such as lag in the typing animation or duplicated intervals when changing names.
+AI assistance was helpful, but required careful oversight.
+Some challenges I faced:

+- Certain suggested quote APIs had **CORS issues** or did not work on localhost
+- Some code needed to be adapted to match my existing HTML structure
+- Filtering + sorting required multiple revisions to work smoothly together
+- Visual layout changes sometimes caused spacing or alignment inconsistencies

-To solve these, I had to:
+To solve these issues, I had to:
-- Rework the animation logic for better performance.
-- Add resets and condition checks to avoid overlapping timers.
+- Replace unstable APIs with better alternatives
+- Add a **local fallback** quote list
+- Debug DOM updates and grid behavior
-- Simplify CSS transitions and avoid redundant declarations.
+- Adjust CSS padding, gap, and alignment manually

-This experience reinforced the importance of **debugging and testing** even with AI-generated code.
-I learned that understanding why something works is more valuable than simply copying it.
+This improved my debugging skills and understanding of front-end logic.

 ---

-## **Learning Outcomes**
-Throughout this phase, I achieved several key learning outcomes:
-- I became confident in **validating form inputs** using regular expressions (regex).
-- I learned how to manage **UI states** effectively with event listeners and localStorage.
+## 🎓 Learning Outcomes
+Through this assignment, I learned how to:

+- Integrate **external APIs** into a front-end website
+- Handle API failures gracefully and design a **fallback strategy**
+- Manage multiple UI states using `localStorage`
+- Apply **complex logic** (filtering, sorting, timers) cleanly
-- I improved my ability to **refactor and debug** JavaScript for better performance.
+- Debug and optimize JavaScript for better performance
-- I developed a sense of **user-centered design**, focusing on accessibility, readability, and engagement.

-Most importantly, I gained the habit of thinking like both a **developer** and a **designer** — building features that are not only functional but also enjoyable to use.
+- Write clearer, user-focused components with responsive design in mind

+Most importantly, I gained confidence in building more dynamic and interactive web applications.

 ---

-## **Responsible Use**
+## ✅ Responsible Use
-I used ChatGPT responsibly by treating it as a **mentor and coding assistant**, not as a replacement for learning.
-Every suggestion was reviewed, tested, and customized to fit the project’s purpose.
+I used ChatGPT responsibly as a **learning tool**, not as a replacement for understanding.
-The AI accelerated the workflow but never took away my personal contribution or creativity.
-Each piece of code was written with understanding and intent, ensuring that the final result truly represented **my own learning progress and technical growth**.
+Every suggestion was:

+- Reviewed carefully
+- Tested in my code
+- Modified to fit my needs
+- Understood before being added

+The final work represents my own decisions, creativity, and implementation, enhanced through AI guidance.

 ---

-## **Reflection**
+## 📝 Reflection
-This project phase demonstrated the true power of human–AI collaboration.
-AI provided the tools and ideas, while I provided the direction, decision-making, and creativity.
-By balancing both, I was able to create a **smarter, smoother, and more dynamic** portfolio website that reflects not just technical ability, but also adaptability and a continuous learning mindset.
+This assignment showed me how effective human–AI collaboration can be.
+AI helped me think faster and solve problems creatively, while I controlled the logic, debugging, and final decisions.

+The result is a more **dynamic**, **reliable**, and **professional** portfolio website that reflects my growth as a developer.